MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- What and How does In-Context Learning Learn?
+Bayesian Model Averaging, Parameterization, and Generalization. [[paper]](https://arxiv.org/abs/2305.19420)
+  - Yufeng Zhang, Fengzhuo Zhang, Zhuoran Yang, Zhaoran Wang.
+  - Key Word: In-Context Learning; Transformer; Bayesian Model Avaraging.
+  - <details><summary>Digest</summary> This paper studies In-Context Learning (ICL), which is the ability of large language models to learn new tasks from a few examples in the context1.
+The paper answers three questions: (a) How do language models perform ICL? (b) How to measure ICL performance and error rates? © What makes the transformer architecture suitable for ICL?
+The paper shows that ICL can be seen as an implicit Bayesian inference process that leverages the attention mechanism.
+The paper also analyzes the ICL regret, approximation and generalization bounds from an online learning perspective.
+The paper provides a comprehensive understanding of the transformer and its ICL ability with theoretical and empirical evidence.

 - Most Neural Networks Are Almost Learnable. [[paper]](https://arxiv.org/abs/2305.16508)
   - Amit Daniely, Nathan Srebro, Gal Vardi.
   - Key Word: Neural Network Learnability.